gbmhunter/blog/content/posts/2020/11-30-november-2020-updates/_index.md

 * Added information about the _Vlpp_ open source library to the {{% link text="C++ Callbacks page" src="/programming/languages/c-plus-plus/callbacks" %}}.

-* Added a new page (just in notes form) on the {{% link text="I3C Communication Protocol" src="/electronics/communication-protocols/i3c-communication-protocol" %}}
+* Added a new page (just in notes form) on the {{% link text="I3C Communication Protocol" src="/electronics/communication-protocols/i3c-communication-protocol" %}}.

+* Fleshed out the Linux Serial Ports Using C/C++ page with more info on {{% link text="custom baud rates" src="/programming/operating-systems/linux/linux-serial-ports-using-c-cpp#baud-rate" %}}.